smaht-dac/smaht-pipeline-utils/docs/deploy_pipelines.rst

   botocore.exceptions.ClientError: An error occurred (400) when calling the HeadBucket operation: Bad Request

-This may indicate your Okta creds are out of date.
-Regenerate your credentials as described above and source the file holding them again.
+This may indicate your credentials are out of date.
+Make sure your AWS credentials are up to date and source them if necessary.

 .. code-block:: bash